MathFrenchToast/AzureAIStudio-demo/README.md

 ## troubleshooting

+As for september 2024, there is a IAM error on the MSI created for the project.
+It can be overcomed by adding 2 roles, see permisions.tf commented code at the bottom.
+This has been fixed since then.

 ## TODO
 - [x] add a diagram
 - [x] create code to demonstrate how to migrate from openai to azure openai